TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
 In this animation played once, the color of the diamond changes from tulip to lime.
-When the animation finishes, the diamond has the lime color.
-The animation remembers the last keyframe because of the property `animation-fill-mode: forwards;`.
+When the animation ends, the diamond has the lime color.
+The animation remembers and extends the last keyframe because of the property `animation-fill-mode: forwards;`.

 ### Stroke

-The `stroke` attributes defines the color of an element outline.
+The `stroke` attributes defines the color of an object line.

 Possible values: